busse/site/research/stack-exchange-bounties.md

 As a part of my job, I'm the administrator for one of the rare instances of Stack Exchange behind a corporate firewall.
 This has given me an opportunity to study certain user behaviors on the platform, specifically what incents people to answer questions of their own volition - when the reward isn't tangible, and they are doing as part of their work.

 This links below are some things I've found online while researching the Bounty mechanism specifically.
-Internally, we've found that offering bounties from an "community pool" across the entire unanswered question "backlog" has been a great way to get people to participate and I'm curious how the bounty mechanisms are performing on public SE external sites (as well as other "[imaginary internet point](http://onlineslangdictionary.com/meaning-definition-of/imaginary-internet-point)"/[whuffie](https://en.wikipedia.org/wiki/Whuffie) awarding sites like reddit).
+Internally, we've found that offering bounties from a "community pool" across the entire unanswered question "backlog" has been a great way to get people to participate, and I'm curious how the bounty mechanisms are performing on public SE external sites (as well as other "[imaginary internet point](http://onlineslangdictionary.com/meaning-definition-of/imaginary-internet-point)"/[whuffie](https://en.wikipedia.org/wiki/Whuffie) awarding sites like reddit).

 ## Blogs Discussing:
 * [Duncan Lock, The Smart Guide to Stack Overflow: Zero to Hero](http://duncanlock.net/blog/2013/06/14/the-smart-guide-to-stack-overflow-zero-to-hero/)